History of Trieste: Government policies towards Trieste

-Trieste was also a significant administrative and financial center, both for the capital that s'accumulavano with commerce or who flocked to foreign investors, and because it had become headquarters already in 1850 the establishment of the so-called maritime Central Government.
-It was a body which regulate and control the administrative unit of the Austrian Littoral activities related to trade in its various aspects.
+Trieste was also a significant administrative and financial centre, both for the wealth that accumulated with commerce or which arrived with foreign investors, and because by 1850 it had become headquarters of the so-called maritime Central Government, a body which regulated and controlled activities related to trade in its various aspects in the administrative unit of the Austrian Littoral.

 A significant link between Vienna and Trieste was made by Lloyd.
-In fact, two crucial sectors of the economy in Trieste, those of shipping and insurance, had an important landmark in the Austrian Lloyd, since it was the company able to link together public and private capital, as well as Viennese entrepreneurship and Trieste.
+Two crucial sectors of the economy in Trieste, those of shipping and insurance, had an important reference point in Lloyd, since it was the company that was able to link together public and private capital, as well as Viennese entrepreneurship and Trieste.